 What can we learn from two contract killers?

-Since the dialogue as a stylish element is the element that is most related to the stylish element of the ancestors of media and therefore easily disregarded as a meaningful element in a game (and where I surprisingly just saw how the dialogue can even be cancelled in Josef Fares´ latest game “A Way Out” that is a story driven game), I would like to dedicate the last part of the text to the dialogue as a stylish element as to see what we can learn from Andrew Stanton and the teacher by visiting the two contract killers Vince and Jules from “Pulp Fiction” as to see how a dialogue is given meaning.
+Since the dialogue as a stylistic element is the element that is most related to the stylistic element of the ancestors of media and therefore easily disregarded as a meaningful element in a game (and where I surprisingly just saw how the dialogue can even be canceled in Josef Fares´ latest game “A Way Out” that is a story-driven game), I would like to dedicate the last part of the text to the dialogue as a stylistic element as to see what we can learn from Andrew Stanton and the teacher by visiting the two contract killers Vince and Jules from “Pulp Fiction” as to see how a dialogue is given meaning.